Jimut123/RV-PBS/README.md

-# Dataset for Blood Smear
+# The RV-PBS dataset

-This will host the dataset along with segmentation masks.
+This repository hosts the dataset created for the paper titled “Instance Segmentation of Peripheral Blood Smear and Refining Classification via Domain Adaptation“.